-Course Cost: See course listing below.
+Course Cost: See the course listing below.
 This price includes the course, books, CPR training with the card, clinical liability insurance, clinical uniform use, blood pressure cuff and stethoscope, lab fees, and testing fees.
 Effective with the Sept 2020 EMT class, books will no longer be included in the course fee.

 Deposit: $300.00 deposit required when you click the "enroll now" link.
 This non-refundable deposit is applied to the course fee.